robbert-vdh/yabridge/README.md

    in the `DispatchDataConverter` and `HostCallbackDataCovnerter` classes for the `dispatcher()` and `audioMaster()` functions respectively.
-For operations involving the plugin editor there is also some extra glue in `WineBridge::dispatch_wrapper`.
+For operations involving the plugin editor there is also some extra glue in `Vst2Bridge::dispatch_wrapper`.
 On the receiving end of the function calls, the `passthrough_event()` function which calls the callback functions and handles the marshalling between our data types created by the `*DataConverter` classes and the VST API's different pointer types.
 This